zoff99/ToxBlinkenwall_raspi_lite_image/README.md

 - a USB Keyboard or USB Keypad

-## Latest Release Version (Raspberry PI)
+## Latest Stable Version (Raspberry PI)

-the latest Release can be downloaded from CircleCI, [here](https://circleci.com/api/v1.1/project/github/Zoxcore/ToxBlinkenwall_raspi_lite_image/latest/artifacts/0/deploy/image-Raspbian-lite.zip?filter=successful&branch=release)
+the latest Release can be downloaded from CircleCI, [here](https://image.toxblinkenwall.org)

 <br><br><b>!!!
 Danger Danger !!!</b><br><br>
 #### Development Snapshot Version (Raspberry PI)

-the latest Development Snapshot can be downloaded from CircleCI, [here](https://circleci.com/api/v1.1/project/github/Zoxcore/ToxBlinkenwall_raspi_lite_image/latest/artifacts/0/deploy/image-Raspbian-lite.zip?filter=successful&branch=master)<br>
+the latest Development Snapshot can be downloaded from CircleCI, [here](https://image.toxblinkenwall.org/)<br>
 **be careful when using this version**